Protect Against Rabies by Avoiding Contact with Bats, Immunizing Pets

 BatSmart materials offer rabies prevention tips, steps to take if potential contact with bat occurs

 SPOKANE, Wash. – Each year, as the weather heats up in Spokane County and people and pets spend more time outdoors, the possibility for contact with potentially rabid bats increases.
 It is also a time of year when Spokane Regional Health District (SRHD) experiences an influx in calls from concerned citizens.
-It prompted officials this year to offer a new suite of prevention and education materials under the name BatSmart.
+To better meet community need, SRHD created a suite of prevention and education materials under the name BatSmart, located at srhd.org/batsmart.

 Central to BatSmart is an illustration of a backyard and associated steps homeowners can take to reduce interactions with bats.
-The related fact sheets include instructions to follow if potential contact with a bat occurs, as well as helping individuals to determine if they should contact their health care provider and/or the health district.
+The related fact sheets - Bats On Your Property, Bats in Contact with People, Bats in Contact with Pets, and FAQs - include instructions to follow if potential contact with a bat occurs, as well as helping individuals to determine if they should call their healthcare provider and/or the health district.

-The rabies virus is found in the saliva of a rabid animal.
-It is usually spread to humans by animal bites and can also be spread if the virus comes in contact with the eyes, nose, mouth, open cuts, or wounds.
-In Washington state, bats are the only carriers of rabies and rabid bats have been found in almost every county.
+Rabies is a deadly virus that affects the central nervous system.
+The virus is found in the saliva of a rabid animal and is usually spread to humans by animal bites, but can also be spread if the virus comes in contact with the eyes, nose, mouth, open cuts, or wounds.
+Any warm-blooded mammal, including humans, can get rabies; however, bats are the only animal in Washington state known to carry rabies.
+Rabid bats have been found in almost every county in the state.

 A bat bite or scratch may not be seen or felt due to the small size of a bat’s teeth and claws.
 People usually come in contact with a bat when it gets into a home through small openings or open windows, when they wake up to find a bat in their room, or when pets bring them into the home.